cyril-sabourault/cyril-sabourault/README.md

 [![CNCF Certified][CNCF Badge]][CNCF Credentials]

 Lead Architect for Digital Lab at [Devoteam G Cloud](https://gcloud.devoteam.com/)
-Knows all kinds of things about IAM, Billing and Governance on GCP!
+Ask me about IAM, Billing and Governance on GCP!

 <!--
 More about me: